moorepants/learn-multibody-dynamics/differentiation.rst

-:math:`q_1,q_2,\ldots,q_n` in reference frame :math:`A` then the first partial derivatives of :math:`\bar{v}` in :math:`A` with respect to :math:`q_r` where :math:`r=1\ldots n` can be formed by applying the product rule of differentation and taking into account that the mutually perpendicular unit vectors fixed in :math:`A` do not change when observed from :math:`A`.
+:math:`q_1,q_2,\ldots,q_n` in reference frame :math:`A` then the first partial derivatives of :math:`\bar{v}` in :math:`A` with respect to :math:`q_r` where :math:`r=1\ldots n` can be formed by applying the product rule of differentiation and taking into account that the mutually perpendicular unit vectors fixed in :math:`A` do not change when observed from :math:`A`.
 The partial derivatives are then: